uvilla/cmis_labs/docs/notebooks/Poisson_INCG.md

 R = dl.assemble(R_varf)
 ```

-### 8. Hessian action on a vector $\bhm$:
+### 8. Hessian action on a vector $$\bhm$$:

-Here we describe how to apply the Hessian operator to a vector $\bhm$.
+Here we describe how to apply the Hessian operator to a vector $$\bhm$$.
 For an opportune choice of the regularization, the Hessian operator evaluated in a neighborhood of the solution is positive define, whereas far from the solution the reduced Hessian may be indefinite.
 On the constrary, the Gauss-Newton approximation of the Hessian is always positive defined.

 For this reason, it is beneficial to perform a few initial Gauss-Newton steps (5 in this particular example) to accelerate the convergence of the inexact Newton-CG algorithm.